1. Resource Library

 When Tony’s Tacos orders from their other suppliers online, however, an entirely new token will be created.

-PCI Data Security Standards and tokenization
+PCI Data Security Standards and Tokenization

 The Payment Card Industry Security Standards Council (PCI SSC), a global forum comprised of payments industry stakeholders, has established rules called the PCI Data Security Standards (PCI DSS) that businesses must follow to protect cardholder information.
 These standards define how merchants should obtain, handle, and store credit card data, and how they should monitor security controls.